Colt clan incest case

-The Colt family incest case concerns an Australian family discovered in 2012 to have been engaging in four generations of incest beginning with a couple known as Tim and June Colt, who emigrated from New Zealand in the 1970s.
+The Colt family incest case concerns an Australian family discovered in 2012 to have been engaging in five generations of incest beginning with the parents of the matriarch, "June", being brother and sister.

+June met and married "Tim", who emigrated from New Zealand in the 1970s.
 They all lived on a farm near Boorowa, New South Wales.
-The family members' true identities remain unknown to the public.
-The name "Colt" is a pseudonym used by New South Wales courts and government agencies, as are all of the family's given names.
+The family members' true identities remain unknown to the public; the name "Colt" is a pseudonym used by New South Wales courts and government agencies, as are all of the family's given names.

 Background

 Immigration from New Zealand

 "June", born in 1948, and "Tim Colt", born in 1943, were originally from New Zealand.
 June, who was the product of brother-sister incest, married Tim in 1966.
 The couple had seven children together: Martha, Frank, Paula, Cherry, Rhonda, Betty, and Charlie, before moving to Victoria in the 1970s.
 Tim Colt began to rape Betty when she was 12.
 In 1997, Betty, wanting to know if June could donate a kidney to a granddaughter, found out that her mother June was inbred.

-Tim formed a musical band with his family.

 Growth of the family

-The family grew to nearly forty members ranging from grandparents to mothers, fathers, sons, daughters, aunts, uncles, nephews, brothers and sisters, all engaging in various forms of incest.
+The family grew to nearly 40 members ranging from grandparents to mothers, fathers, sons, daughters, aunts, uncles, nephews, and siblings, all engaging in various forms of incest.
 Many of the children suffered from deformities and medical problems.
-School attendance was transient and happened only when welfare officers visited the family, and children needed remedial teaching once there.
+School attendance was transient and happened only when welfare officers visited the family, and once there the children needed remedial teaching.
 Some children tortured animals, mutilating their genitals, as a pastime.

 Children and adults had regularly engaged in sexual activities which conceived children, some with genetic deformities.
 Most of the children had fungal infections.
 In order to hide the pregnancies, the girls would sometimes miscarry on the farm, or fatherhood was attributed to outsiders from outside Australia coming to the country for work or tourism.
 There were incidents of the girls being tied to trees and raped by the boys.
 They had no access to running water, showers, toilets or hygiene products.

 The case has been described by Detective Chief Inspector Peter Yeomans as "like nothing I've ever seen," and was considered by many to be so shocking that, in a rare move, the New South Wales Children's Court allowed full details to be made public, albeit with all names changed to pseudonyms for the children's protection, including the family name of "Colt."

 Relations with outsiders

 After the death of June in 2001 and Tim in 2009, the family was led by Betty Colt.
 Betty and her younger brother, Charlie, had twelve children together.
-The family received multiple social security payments, including disability and family support.
+The family received multiple welfare payments, including disability and family support.